Nali3171/snap-game/README.md

 - 52 cards in a deck
 - shuffle and sort cards
 - snap when two players are competing
-- player can win bu calling Snap
+- player can win by calling Snap

 ## Classes:
   - Card